UWS Curiosity in Action: Creating New Knowledge, Shaping Impact

 Professor Roger Maull biography

 Roger Maull is Professor of Management Systems at the University of Exeter’s Business School and Academic Director of the Initiative for the Digital Economy at Exeter (INDEX), which is based in London.
-Roger’s initial research was in Operations Management and he has continued to publish on that topic, however, since 2009 his research has moved to focus on the impact of the Digital Economy and how new sources of data are changing how individuals live and work; how organizations operate; how businesses create value; how competition unfolds; how industries are structured and how innovation happens.
+Roger’s initial research was in Operations Management and he has continued to publish on that topic, however, since 2009 his research has moved to focus on the impact of the Digital Economy and how new sources of data are changing how individuals live and work; how organisations operate; how businesses create value; how competition unfolds; how industries are structured and how innovation happens.
 He has published over 50 papers in leading management journals including: Journal of Operations Management; Journal of Service Research; Nature (Food) and the International Journal of Operations and Production Management (IJOPM).
 He has held 29 UKRI research awards (21 EPSRC, 4 ESRC and 4 through Innovate UK) which have a total value over £50m.
 His current research is funded through the DIGIT EPSRC project and the Defence Data Research Centre (DDRC.uk), where he takes an active role in developing international links.
 He is also a CI on the INCLUDE N+, led by Professor Helen Thornham at the University of Leeds.

 RESEARCH FESTIVAL PROGRAMME

-Day 1: Monday 1st June 202
+Day 1: Monday 1st June 2026, BCI/ESS Joint Event

 Reserved day for Schools and Research Groupings to host local events

-Day 2: Tuesday 2nd June 2026 Paisley Campus
+Day 2: Tuesday 2nd June 2026, All Researcher Day, Paisley Campus

 9:30am Registration